-Anyone who suspects that they have proctitis or notices unusual symptoms should see a doctor for a diagnosis.
+Anyone who suspects they have proctitis or notice unusual symptoms should contact a doctor.
 The type of treatment for proctitis will depend on the underlying cause.

 Proctitis may be acute, meaning that the person has symptoms for a short period due to a single specific cause.
-It may also be chronic, in which case, the person will experience symptoms for a longer period.
+It may also be chronic, in which case the person will experience symptoms over a longer period.

 The type and severity of the symptoms will often depend on the underlying cause of the inflammation.
 In any case, proctitis requires treatment to prevent complications.

 The symptoms of proctitis may vary slightly depending on the underlying cause.

 The most common symptom of proctitis is tenesmus, which is the feeling of needing to poop.
 This feeling is usually uncomfortable and will persist even after the person uses the bathroom.

 - blood in the stool or bleeding from the anus

 - pain in the rectum, abdomen, or anus

 - swollen lymph nodes in the groin

 Anyone experiencing symptoms such as anal discharge, blood, or pain, should contact a doctor immediately.